 Let's start with the basics, the window frame;

 Now let's move on to the Sash, which is the moving frame that holds the glass of the window.
 A double hung window is made up of two movable sashes, the upper and lower sash or can also be referred to as the outer and inner sash.
 On a sliding window the glassed part of the window that slides is known as the sash.

 Let's take a closer look at the diagram below;

-Are there any window terms you have heard that you would like us to explain?
-Comment below and we will be glad to help.
+Are there any other window terms you have heard that you would like us to explain?
+Get in touch and ask, we will be glad to help.

-Thanks to the Australian Window Association for the use of their diagrams to help explain some of the most common window lingo.
+Thanks to the Australian Glass & Window Association for the use of their diagrams to help explain some of the most common window lingo.